2021 Industry Heroes

 The winners of the 2021 Industry Heroes Awards are:

 CMX.
 CMX launched its COVID-19 Response, Reopening & Recovery Kit, providing fast-casual and quick-serve restaurants with out-of-the-box templates for Employee Wellness Checks, Health and Sanitation Shift Logs, COVID-19 Related Incident Reporting, and Reopening Checklists.

 Concept Entertainment Group.
-When Concept Entertainment Group halted dive-in service at its Thirsty Lion locations due to the pandemic, it pivoted to create an online food hall concept called Central Kitchen to house online dining concepts of different genres integrated within Thirsty Lion’s kitchens — allowing customers to order a variety of food via third-party delivery and pickup.
+When Concept Entertainment Group halted dive-in service at its Thirsty Lion locations due to the pandemic, it pivoted to create an online food hall concept called Central Kitchen to house online dining concepts of different genres integrated within Thirsty Lion’s kitchens — allowing customers to order a variety of food via third-party delivery and pickup and saving employees' jobs.

 Fazoli’s.
 Fazoli’s saw record-breaking sales and traffic in 2020 thanks to a streamlined pivot to drive-thru and curbside and to contactless payments — as well as providing a special promotion to restaurant industry workers and providing meals to essential workers from hospital personnel to police and fire departments.

 Jersey Mike’s Franchise Systems, Inc.Jersey Mike’s robust e-commerce platform allowed it to move seamlessly to accommodate increased online orders and third-party and native delivery — while, early on, to provide financial relief to customers, the brand offered several discounted promotions and also donated more than $4.5 million to Feeding America.